tushar2555/Vrinda-Store-Sales-Data-Analysis-Excel-Dashboard-Project-/README.md

 - `Vrinda Store Data Analysis.xlsx` → Excel workbook with dashboard & analysis.
 - `Dashboard Screenshot.png` → ![Dashboard Image](https://github.com/user-attachments/assets/24a399e1-8451-4362-b21e-cd1311ad1143)

+## ✅ Final Conclusion
+To improve the sales of Vrinda Store, a strategic marketing plan focused on **women aged 30-49 years** residing in **Maharashtra, Karnataka, and Uttar Pradesh** should be implemented.

+This demographic represents a key consumer segment, as they often make significant household and lifestyle purchases.

+👉 The approach should include **targeted digital marketing campaigns** and **personalized promotions** to capture their attention.
 ---

 ## 🚀 Outcome